qutip/qutip-jax/doc/source/introduction.rst

 The qutip-jax package
 =====================

-This package add the capacity to use jax Array in ``qutip.Qobj``.
+This package adds the capacity to use JAX Array in ``qutip.Qobj``.
-This allow to use Jax's auto differentiation and device (gpu) support in Qutip.
+This allows using Jax's auto differentiation and device (gpu) support in Qutip.